 Available only in a few states, Silver Spring roofing customers may now ask their roofing contractors about having them installed.
 With solar shingles, an electrician needs to be around to set up the inverter box, but the tiles themselves may be installed by a conventional roofer.

-Have a question regarding roofing, siding or gutters?
+Have a question regarding roofing, doors or gutters?
 Please ask an expert from Seneca Creek Home Improvement of Silver Spring MD today.

 As well as providing energy, they protect the house as well as any other type of shingle.

 CertainTeed is the other major manufacturer of solar shingles.
 They report that solar shingles can shave as much as 70 percent off household energy bills.
 They do recommend having them installed by one of their own factory certified roofing contractors.